 As you can see, The Fly uses visuals effectively to quickly convey information.
-This is a smart move, especially when viewed in contrast to the other news feeds like Trade The News and Benzinga Pro, which can look like a big wall of text at times.
+This is really helpful for interpreting headlines quickly.
+We also like this design in comparison to the breaking news pages from Trade The News and Benzinga Pro.
+Those pages can present you with a big wall of text at times.

-Sub-filters like Hot Stocks, General News, Earnings, Tech(nical) Analysis, and Options are self explanatory and included in every news feed.
-However, the Rumors, Periodicals, and Syndicate sub-filters deserve a closer look, as these are the type of news events that don’t show up in your free news feeds.
+Sub-filters like Hot Stocks, General News, Earnings, Tech(nical) Analysis and Options are fairly self-explanatory and standard among trading news feeds.
+However, the Rumors, Periodicals, and Syndicate sub-filters are worth a closer look.
+These cover the types of news stories that don’t show up in free news feeds.

-Here’s an example of a rumor posted by TheFly back in June about the Abercrombie & Fitch stock:
+Here’s an example of a rumor posted by TheFly about a potential takeover of Abercrombie & Fitch:

-The name of this filter is a bit confusing, but it simply refers to notable stories in the mainstream media.
-The key here is that the reporting is not done by The Fly’s staff, so they don’t necessarily condone or stand by the stories themselves, but their main goal is to explain and report information that is currently moving stocks.
+The Periodicals tag refers to notable stories in mainstream media outlets.
+These headlines and stories don’t come from The Fly’s staff, and The Fly doesn’t necessarily condone or stand by the reporting in these stories.
+Once again, the platform’s main goal is to explain and report information that is currently moving stocks.

-This filter refers to syndicate finance, which is usually when a public company goes to a bank to handle a large financial transaction.
-Initial public offerings, secondary offerings, block trades, and pricings are examples of these.
+The Syndicate filter refers to syndicate finance.
+That’s when a public company goes to a bank to handle a large financial transaction.
+Initial public offerings, secondary offerings, block trades, and pricings are examples of syndicate finance.

-Here’s a few examples of this filter in play.
-As you can see, events like these can be huge catalysts for stocks.
-Consider how much a dilutive secondary offering would affect a stock’s price.
-You’re going to want to be in the know for this type of stuff.
+As you can see, syndicate finance headlines can be huge catalysts for stocks.
+Just consider how much a dilutive secondary offering could affect a stock’s price.
+Traders are going to want to know about these events right away.

 On The Fly

-On The Fly is The Fly’s daily market overview, driven by their exclusive insights and reporting.
-The goal of the page is to either inform you of what happened in today’s market, or to prep you for tomorrow’s market open.
+On The Fly is The Fly’s daily market overview, driven by the platform’s exclusive insights and reporting.
+The goal of the page is to inform traders about what happened in today’s market and prep them for tomorrow’s market opening.

-The Fly exists in a space where it’s difficult to differentiate yourself from the competition outside of price.
-Traders tend to commoditize these types of services and simply go for the cheapest one.
-Given that fact, let’s compare prices of these services.
+The Fly exists in a competitive trading news service space where it’s difficult for platforms to differentiate themselves from the competition.
+Traders tend to commoditize these types of services and simply opt for the cheapest one.
+So, it makes sense to compare the prices of popular services: